halfpintutopia/whack-a-marmot/README.md

 the time to provide great insights and advice

 * Rahul Lakhanpal - for keeping me focussed.
+* Rohit Sharma for his feedback and his advice regarding Classes.
 * Class Slack Channel, with special thanks to Ger Tobin.
   <br>